FredGoor/Conservation-of-tRNA-modification-genes-using-UniProtKB-gene-annotations/README.md

 ### Overview

-`tRNA_modifier_annotation_validation_UniProt_KEGG.py` evaluates the presence of selected tRNA-modification enzymes in a defined set of bacterial species using complementary information from KEGG and UniProtKB.
+`Conservation of tRNA modification genes using UniProtKB gene annotations.py` evaluates the presence of selected tRNA-modification enzymes in a defined set of bacterial species using complementary information from KEGG and UniProtKB.

 The script was designed to investigate cases in which a KEGG Orthology assignment is absent or unexpectedly rare in a taxonomic group.
 For each selected species, it: